jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.0.19 =
+* Bug fix: resolved issue with fuzzy URL matching in the admin interface

 = 1.0.18 =
 * Bug fix: resolved issue with Safari not being able to open the quiz preview pane